 Pricing: YNAB vs. Quicken

-YNAB is available in a single price, of $7 per month.
+YNAB is available at a single price, of $7 per month.
 And if you prefer, you can instead pay $84 for the entire year.
 That will remove one more item from your monthly budget.

 Each of Quicken’s four different plans has its own pricing structure.
 The packages and pricing, as well as the specific features they offer are as follows: